 The Chinese language is not taught phonetically.
 Each symbol is unique, and children are taught to recognise the symbol that represents each word.
 This method works because our brains learn through a simple repeated process of experience, memory and recognition.

 As this process is repeated, their library of known words in their temporal lobes grows, and they become more confident recognising the words, and become more confident readers.
-It is interesting to note that there is no dyslexia I the Chinese language.
+It is interesting to note that for Chinese, dyslexia is rarely, if ever seen.

 Ask the child with CVI if they can recognise the meaning of any of these symbols: